jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* I change the list of exceptions encountered
+* I will make the list of exceptions encountered

   .. code-block:: python